pubnub/pubnub-api/socket.io/README.md

 Now you can use Socket.IO with PubNub!
 Take advangate of the Socket.IO API leveraging the Human Perceptive Real-time PubNub Cloud Infrastructure.
-We believe Socket.IO can be considered the jQuery of Networking.
+We believe Socket.IO is the jQuery of Networking.
 Socket.IO is a project that makes WebSockets and realtime possible in all browsers.
-It also enhances WebSockets by providing built-in multiplexing, automatic scalability, automatic JSON encoding/decoding, and more.
+It also enhances WebSockets by providing built-in multiplexing, automatic scalability, automatic JSON encoding/decoding, and even more with PubNub.

-## Enhanced PubNub Version
+## Enhanced with PubNub

+We enhanced Socket.IO with PubNub.
-Note this version of Socket.IO is enhanced and does not require a Node.JS backend.
+Socket.IO with PubNub does not require a Node.JS backend.
-This means your code is even more simple and you have 2x extra time to build your app rather than fiddling with the back-end server code.
+This means your code is more
+simple and you have 2x extra time to build your app rather than fiddling with the back-end server code.
-Additionally the JS lib payload has been reduced to less than 5KB.
+Additionally the JS lib payload has been improved for Mobile apps.

 ## Simplified API Usage